 For college courses: See “How to Supplement Your Studies with Gleim Exam Questions and Explanations” below.

 For certifications: Purchase the Gleim CPA, CIA, CMA, and/or EA Review System (www.gleimaccounting.com).
 Systems may include books, online Test Prep, Audio Lectures, online Review courses, Gleim Instruct video series, Study Planner, Essay or Simulation Bank, and access to a Personal Counselor.
-Gleim CPA now features SmartAdapt™ technology, which guides candidates through a personalized learning path.
+Gleim CPA and CIA now feature SmartAdapt™ technology, which guides candidates through a personalized learning path.

 Plan and practice exam execution.
 Anticipate the exam environment and prepare a plan, including your arrival time, your manner of dress, the appropriate exam supplies, the expected number of questions and the format, the order in which you will answer questions, and the time you will spend on each question.
 Expect the unexpected and adjust!